 The lounges in the residence halls function as an area for relaxing, watching television, engaging in scheduled activities, and studying.
+Furniture is not allowed to be removed from these areas.
 If you would like to reserve a residence hall lounge for a scheduled activity, please contact the RD in your building.